 In this strange culture, many kids will begin to question their sexual orientation.
 Others might even tell them they’re gay.
 When questions come up, kids need to be able to talk to us.
 So be there to reassure them.
 Guide them in working through their fears.
 Also, constantly stream God’s Word in their ear, always leading them back to God’s holiness and goodness.
 I want my kids to run to me first.
 And if we have a long history of talking openly about sex, that will happen.

 5. If we start Christian sex education young, we can easily keep the conversation going.

 If your child is a teenager and you haven’t yet opened a conversation about sex, just do it.
 It will be awkward and weird, yes.
 But don’t miss your opportunity to influence while they’re in your house.
 Invite kids to share their struggles with you.
 Offer godly guidance, even if they act like they don’t want to hear it.
 They need to!

-But, if you have younger kids, you have a golden opportunity to open this conversation during a phase of life when they aren’t self-conscious and embarrassed.
-Start small in age-appropriate ways, and begin an open-ended, ongoing discussion that leaves plenty of room for questions and honest talk.
-And, don’t stop talking.
+But if you have younger kids, you have a golden opportunity.
+Begin conversations during a phase when they aren’t self-conscious and embarrassed.
+Start small in age-appropriate ways.
+Leave plenty of room for questions and honest talk.
+And don’t stop talking!
 Just keep it going.
-Check in every once in awhile.
-Ask questions about what she has heard.
-Find out if she has questions to ask you.
-If you are especially feeling awkward about it, talk in the car so that you don’t have to look each other in the face.
-You may both talk more easily that way.
+Check in regularly.
+Ask questions about what kids hear.
+Find out if they have questions to ask you.
+If you’re feeling especially awkward, talk in the car.
+Then you don’t have to look each other in the face.